 - Give the name of the database in the Database name attribute and the data source name in the Data source name attribute.

-- Connection Environment SQL: Specify the SQL if any to run every time when a connection is made
+- Connection Environment SQL: Specify the SQL if any, to run every time a connection is made

 The workflow failed because of the following error: